 The ELI is an academic unit in the Language Arts Division at Leeward.
-The ELI offers a high quality Intensive English Program (IEP) for international students wishing to improve their English for academic, professional or personal purposes.
+The ELI offers a high quality Intensive English Program for international students in order to improve their English for academic, professional or personal purposes.

-Students are introduced to American and Hawaiian culture through class work and weekly activities while improving their English language skills.
-The IEP offers 18 hours of non-credit classroom instruction, as well as 2 hours a week with a conversation tutor and access to our multi-media lab and resource center.
+Students are introduced to American culture through class work and weekly activities while improving their English language skills.
+The ELI offers 18 hours of non-credit classroom instruction.
+Optional conversation tutors and access to multi-media lab learning resource center is also available.

-The IEP serves as a gateway for international students to enter our credit program and continue their studies here at Leeward.
-Students that complete the advanced level in the IEP are eligible to enter the credit program at Leeward CC without further testing.
+The ELI serves as a gateway for international students to enter our credit program and continue their studies here at Leeward.
+Students who complete the advanced level in the ELI are eligible to enter the credit program at Leeward CC without further testing.